$n$-bridge braids and the braid index: Background

+We note that we do not want to consider the case where $k=n$: if $k = n$, then the definition of $\omega$ in \Cref{defn:TTK} simplifies to the standard braid word for the torus link $T(n, p + qk) = T(n, p+ qn)$.

-Here, $w$ is the number of strands on which the knot is presented, $b$ is the bridge length, $t$ is the number of twists, and $n$ is the number of bridges (each of length $b$). \end{defn}
+\begin{defn} An \textbf{$n$-bridge braid}, denoted $\mathcal{K}(w,b,t,n)$, is the link realized as the closure of the positive braid Here, $3 \leq w, \ 1 \leq b \leq w-2, \ t \leq 2$, and $1 \leq n$.
+Qualitatively, $w$ is the number of strands on which the braid is presented, $b$ is the bridge length, $t$ is the number of twists, and $n$ is the number of bridges. \end{defn}

+Note: we do not want $b = w-1$: if this were permitted, then the braid word in \Cref{def:n-bridgeBraid} would simplify to the torus knot $T(w, n+t)$.

+The family of $1$-bridge braids (e.g. where $n=1$ in \Cref{def:n-bridgeBraid}) are especially well studied: as we noted in \Cref{section:Introduction}, 1-bridge braids have been studied by Berge, Gabai, and Greene-Lewallen-Vafaee \cite{Berge:SolidTorus, Gabai:SolidTori, Gabai:1BridgeBraids, GLV:11LSpace}, amongst others. \Cref{fig:VennDiagram} organizes how 1-bridge braids, twisted torus knots, $n$-bridge braids, and T-links are related.